 - The coach may not be paid on the basis of the coach’s reputation or contact with prospects.

 - The coach may not be compensated or reimbursed based on the number of campers the coach sends or brings to the camp.

-- It is not permissible for an institution or men’s basketball staff member to employ (i.e. volunteer or paid) an individual associated with a recruited prospective student-athlete at the institution’s or men’s basketball staff member’s camp/clinic.
+- It is not permissible for an institution to employ (i.e. volunteer or paid) an individual associated with a recruited prospective student-athlete at the institution or men’s basketball staff member’s camp/clinic.

 Additional Camp Services

-- If you want you camp to provide services outside of the confines of camp (e.g. transportation from airport or bus station, overnight stay prior to or after camp), this service must be in your camp brochure and the appropriate cost should be applied.
+- If a camp wants to provide services outside of the confines of camp (e.g. transportation from airport or bus station, overnight stay prior to or after camp), this service must be in your camp brochure/website and the appropriate cost should be applied.